martinsagat/app-optimization-webpack/README.md

 # Application Optimization with Webpack

 ## Features
-🚀 split build for dev and prod environment
+🚀 Split build for dev and prod environment
-🚀 dynamicly generating HTML based on template
+🚀 Dynamically generate HTML based on template
-🚀 remove old bundles before generating new ones
+🚀 Remove old bundles before generating new ones
-🚀 using less preprocessor, sass, PostCSS, CSS in JS
+🚀 Using less preprocessor, sass, PostCSS, CSS in JS
-🚀 autoprefixer to support for older browsers
+🚀 Autoprefixer to support for older browsers
 🚀 PurgeCSS to remove unused css styles
-🚀 optimization images for production
+🚀 Optimization images for production
-🚀 conversion of images to webp format
+🚀 Conversion of images to webp format
-🚀 support for older version of browsers using babel
+🚀 Support for older version of browsers using babel
-🚀 increased browser support with polyfills
+🚀 Increased browser support with polyfills
+🚀 Cross Env for support of exec commands on Win, Mac & Linux

 ## Prerequisites
 ⚙️ [Git](https://git-scm.com/)